Good news! Plesk makes it very straightforward to complete the actual change or rename of your domain name.

 In some cases we’ve had to change domain names because there was simply a typo in the originally created account, in others it’s because the www. was included during creation when it shouldn’t have been, and finally other times it’s simply because of a change in focus mandated a new company/brand name.

 One thing to bear in mind is that changing your domain in Plesk doesn’t change your registration of the name.
-This means that if the change you’re looking to complete is to alter it to a new name altogether, you’ll need to register the new name and ensure its name servers match those for your hosting plan prior to completing the changes as described below.
+This means that if the change you’re looking to complete is to alter it to a new name altogether, you’ll need to register the new domain name and ensure its name servers match those for your hosting plan along with the changes described below.

 Option A: Simple Name Change